rkonoplev/phoebe/README.md

 - JDK 21+ (optional, for hybrid development mode)
 - Docker & Docker Compose
 - Git
+- Gradle 8.x is used.
+Build is Gradle 9–ready.

 The fastest way to get the application running:
 ```bash